teamcfadvance/BlogCFC5/install/readme.txt

 Ok - so in theory, thats it.
 Please the blog entry for a description of how these changes are used.

 Oracle/Access NOT updated.
 Looking for volunteers.
+On July 20, I checked in an Access update by Andy Florino.
+May be ok now.

 Misc Changes: